 So become an expert on each others’ sensitivities.
 Do you know what is usually at the core of your partner’s distress?
 Do you know what they really need when they react in ways that upset you?

 You can begin to explore this in detail in my book Five-Minute Relationship Repair.
-Gathered from decades of working with couples in my intensive marriage retreats — this book helps you discover what’s at the root of reactive patterns.
+Gathered from decades of working with partners in my couples retreats — this book helps you discover what’s at the root of reactive patterns.
 It offers ways to quickly stop and repair upsets before they lead to major disconnects.

 Learning to quickly repair enables you to stay happily connected and experience your full potential as partners to share a pleasurable life together.